Title and statement of responsibility area

-The fonds contains without limitations drafts and final versions of novels and short stories written by Ann Charney, personal and professional correspondence, newspaper articles, publicity material, meeting minutes, agreements, financial documents, photographs, reports, and magazines.
+The fonds contains drafts and final versions of novels and short stories written by Ann Charney; personal and professional correspondence; newspaper articles; publicity material; meeting minutes; agreements; financial documents; photographs; reports; and magazines, among other documents.

 The fonds is organized into the following series:

 Immediate source of acquisition